There are Discretionary Housing Payments (DHP) available to allow councils to give you extra help with your rent.

-This includes people affected by the Welfare Reform changes introduced by the Government such as the reductions in Housing Benefit due to the social rented sector size restrictions (also known as “the bedroom tax”) and the Benefit Cap.
+This includes people affected by the Welfare Reform changes introduced by the Government.
+For example, the benefit cap and the reductions in Housing Benefit due to the social rented sector size restrictions.
+This is also known as the Bedroom Tax.

 There is help available if you are struggling to pay your rent during Covid-19.
 Find out more here